robymus/simple-pem-keystore/README.md

 The keystore also implements scheduled/automatic reloading of certificates in case of change, so it can be used with short lived certificates, for example Let's Encrypt certificates, without application reset (or creating a new SSLContext / Socket).

+## Module support

+As of version 0.4, the keystore has been ported to module for better Java 9+ compatibility.
+Please use version 0.3 if you are using Java 8.

+The module name is `io.r2io.simplepemkeystore`.
+Unfortunately it can't match the package name, as module name can't contain trailing numbers :(

 ## Compile

 ```Shell